The Game Awards 2024: Viewership

-An estimated 154 million viewers watched the ceremony, the most in the show's history and a 31% increase from the previous year.
+An estimated 154 million viewers watched the ceremony, the most in the show's history to date (Note: The viewership record was beaten in 2025 with 171 million streams.) and a 31% increase from the previous year.
 Its figures surpassed the average viewers of the Super Bowl by 30 million, the Academy Awards sevenfold, the Grammy Awards ninefold, and the World Series tenfold.
 Referencing the viewing figures, Reggie Fils-Aimé called the show "the biggest global entertainment event of our time", though TheGamers Kaur considered the claim disingenuous, citing the FIFA World Cup finals and Olympic Games, and the fact that shows like the Super Bowl are generally viewed in groups rather than individually.

-According to Streams Charts, the ceremony peaked at over four million concurrent viewers—the most in its history and a 10% increase from 2023—across 1,498 channels, including 1.25 million viewers on the official YouTube broadcast and 397,000 on Twitch.
+According to Streams Charts, the ceremony peaked at over four million concurrent viewers—the most in its history to date and a 10% increase from 2023—across 1,498 channels, including 1.25 million viewers on the official YouTube broadcast and 397,000 on Twitch.
 More than 15,900 content creators co-streamed the event, including over 11,000 on Twitch and a record 4,500 on YouTube.
 On YouTube, the ceremony peaked at 2.17 million concurrent viewers (a 28% increase), with over 1.3 million on the official channel (a 35% increase).
 On Twitter, usage of the hashtag #TheGameAwards increased by 150%, with more than 1.59 million posts receiving 6.79 billion impressions.